Morning: King West Fashion District

 As day turns to dusk, head back to your hotel to drop off your shopping bags.
 Popular hotels in the King West neighbourhood include the Hilton Garden Inn, the Hôtel Le Germain, the Ritz-Carlton, and the Hyatt Regency.

 For dinner, the world is your oyster.
 Choose from among the many restaurants on the King West strip.
-Afterwards, don your new outfit and dance the night away at ACE – a perfect way to end your day of shopping in King West.
+Afterwards, don your new outfit and dance the night away at EFS – a perfect way to end your day of shopping in King West.